 To counter this disturbing trend, I am committing myself to the creation of information and videos online that will help cut through the crazy situation in America today.

 I truly cherish the form of government founded in the American Revolution and the writing of the U.S. Constitution.
 Today I worry that many of those founding principles have been violated.

 America is supposed to be about individual liberty, but I believe power has been taken from the people.
 NOT by things like Obamacare, rather by law and order politics, moneyed interests and corporate power corrupting our democratic processes and therefore our individual freedoms.

 So many of us are wage-slaves in never-ending debt.
 One serious illness can destroy us for good financially.
 We have the highest incarceration rate in the word.
-Worse than Chia or North Korea!
+Worse than China or North Korea!
 People are locked up over a plant.
 (Thankfully that is rapidly changing.)
-Laws are written by corporate interests; the public interest be damned.
+Laws are written by corporate interests, the public interest be damned.
 The list of problems in this country is long.